Neutrino NSI in archaeological Pb: Introduction

 \section{Introduction}

 The Sun constitutes one of the most intense and well-characterized sources of low-energy neutrinos~\cite{Vitagliano:2019yzm, solarnuAgostini, Bellini:2011rx, Borexino:2007kvk, PhysRevD.108.102005}.
 Their detection has played a pivotal role in the development of the physics of the electroweak sector~\cite{Bahcall2004}, providing direct insight into solar fusion processes~\cite{Bahcall:2005va} and leading to the discovery of neutrino flavor oscillations~\cite{solar-analysis}.
-Over the past decades, solar neutrinos have been observed using a variety of experimental techniques, including radiochemical detectors~\cite{Davis1968,GALLEX:1998kcz,GNO:2005bds}, water Cherenkov experiments~\cite{Kamiokande1989,Super-Kamiokande:2016yck,SNO2002}, and liquid scintillator/ detectors~\cite{KamLANDSolar2015,PhysRevD.108.102005}.
-Despite these achievements, several open questions remain, such as the precise determination of CNO-cycle neutrino fluxes~\cite{Haxton2013,Vinyoles:2016djt,PhysRevD.108.102005} and the possible presence of non-standard neutrino interactions (NSI)~\cite{Miranda:2015dra,Gonzalez-Garcia:2016gpq, Farzan:2017xzy,Coloma:2017egw,Esteban:2018ppq,Esteban:2019lfo}.
+In recent decades, solar neutrinos have been observed using a variety of experimental techniques, including radiochemical detectors~\cite{Davis1968,GALLEX:1998kcz,GNO:2005bds}, water Cherenkov experiments~\cite{Kamiokande1989,Super-Kamiokande:2016yck,SNO2002}, and liquid scintillator/ detectors~\cite{KamLANDSolar2015,PhysRevD.108.102005}.
+Despite these achievements, several open questions remain, such as the precise determination of CNO-cycle neutrino fluxes~\cite{Haxton2013,Vinyoles:2016djt,PhysRevD.108.102005} and the possible presence of non-standard neutrino interactions (NSI)~\cite{Miranda:2015dra,Gonzalez-Garcia:2016gpq, Farzan:2017xzy,Coloma:2017egw,Esteban:2018ppq,Esteban:2019lfo}, especially in the context of the degeneracies in determining the neutrino mass ordering associated with the LMA-Dark solution~\cite{Denton:2022nol}.

 In this context, coherent elastic neutrino--nucleus scattering (CE$\nu$NS) has emerged as a promising detection channel~\cite{Freedman:1973yd,Drukier:1983gj,Cerdeno:2016sfi,Bento:2024zkd}.
 As a neutral-current process, CE$\nu$NS is sensitive to all active neutrino flavors, providing a flavor-independent probe of solar neutrino fluxes~\cite{Solar_Xe,Solar_Panda} and physics beyond the Standard Model (SM)~\cite{Pandey:2023arh}.
-However, the detection of CE$\nu$NS is experimentally challenging due to the extremely small nuclear recoil energies involved, which impose stringent requirements on detector energy thresholds and background suppression~\cite{Baxter:2019mcx}.
+CE$\nu$NS detection is particularly challenging for MeV-scale neutrinos from continuous sources.
+In this regime, the interaction produces only a single, low-energy nuclear recoil (typically at the keV scale), with no coincident signature, making it intrinsically difficult to distinguish from backgrounds.
+This places stringent requirements on both ultra-low energy thresholds and background suppression~\cite{Baxter:2019mcx}.

 Recent advances in cryogenic detector technologies have opened new opportunities for CE$\nu$NS measurements with solar neutrinos~\cite{Essig:2022dfa}.
 Several next-generation dark matter experiments are now approaching the so-called neutrino fog~\cite{Billard:2013qya,OHare:2021utq}, where CE$\nu$NS from solar neutrinos becomes an irreducible background.
 In this regime, xenon-based direct dark matter experiments have recently reported the observation of solar neutrinos from the $^8$B flux, among the highest-energy components of the solar spectrum.
 With increasing statistical significance, PandaX-4T~\cite{Solar_Panda}, XENONnT~\cite{XENON:2024hup}, and LZ~\cite{LZ:2025igz} have employed these data to set new constraints on dark matter properties.